The Best Gardening Tools

 Another hand tool is called the “fork” or “cultivator.”
 It’s useful for scratching the soil to remove small weeds and rough up the soil, both in the garden and in a container.
 Do not scrimp on this tool!
 A cheap fork may snap on their first outing.
 You need a really strong handle and shaft, and solid union where the shaft and head join.

-You can often a hand trowel and hand cultivator available in a set (sometimes with a pruner) since they’re such essential gardening tools.
+You can often find a hand trowel and hand cultivator available in a set (sometimes with a pruner) since they’re such essential gardening tools.

 hand fork in a garden